abbas-gheydi/radotp/README.md

 ### How to Use it:

 - edit config/radiusd.conf then start docker compose.

+- configure nginx as a reverse proxy and ssl termination https://github.com/Abbas-gheydi/radotp/discussions/2#discussioncomment-6096778

 - in your browser, type IP_ADDRESS:8080 and use the admin/admin password to login and manage users.